cjhosken/NCCARenderFarmTools/README.md

 ## Bugs

 - When deleting large folders, the application takes a while to count the number of files.
 If a user spam clicks during this process, the application crashes.
 This is true for any time the program is loading something (or running a process)

-- NukeX hangs on job submission, has something to do with "-t < script.py".

 - Katana not fully implemented due to it not being supported on the NCCA machines.